Scheduling

 Scheduling algorithms

-- Bin packing - Aims to maximize resource usage by packing as many workloads as possible into the available clients.
-It is ideal for cloud environments where infrastructure billing is time/resource based and can be quickly scaled in and out.
+- Bin packing - Aims to maximize resource usage by packing workloads logically into available clients.
+It is ideal for cloud environments where infrastructure billing is time/resource based and can be scaled in and out.

-These can be configured as a cluster level default or at the node pool level.
+Configure these as a cluster-level default or at the node pool level.

 It is important to distinguish between the spread stanza for task groups and the spread algorithm at the cluster level.
-The task group’s spread option is for customizing the spreading allocations, which is by default client-based.
+The task group's spread option is for customizing the spreading allocations, which is, by default, client-based.
 The spread algorithm is for spreading out the jobs.
-The default behavior will be to bin pack jobs together, and spread allocations of jobs.
+The default behavior is to bin pack jobs together, and spread allocations of jobs.

 Configuring scheduling algorithms